aaguil21/vanguard_de_project/submissions/readme.md

 ## Submission README

-This folder contaitns the files and scripts for Sportify API
+This folder contains the files and scripts for Sportify API
     Data Engineering Project.